jessephamsg/jessephamsg.github.io/README.md

 ### View Charts & Aggregated Data
 As a user, I would like to view charts and list changed, updated and aggregated every time I edit my own data

-**Required Features**: Radar Chart, Progress Bar, Aggregated List
+**Required Features**: Radar Chart, Progress Bar, Aggregated List
-- Radar Chart: group all Tasks into general categories that can be eventually benchmark against other sets of industry data
+- Radar Chart: group all Tasks into general categories that can be eventually benchmark against other sets of industry data
 - Enjoyment Progress Bar: sum all responses to Task Enjoyment and find the average
 - Industry Progress Bar: aggregate all responses by Industry and find sum of the years spent in each Industry
 - Tasks Most Enjoyed List: aggregate all responses by the Level of Enjoyment and serve tasks with the highest Enjoyment score